Mitchell named England women's head coach

-England: John Mitchell appointed women's head coach
+England: John Mitchell appointed women's head coach after Simon Middleton departure

 Last updated on .From the section Rugby Union